unt-libraries/solrbenchmark/README.md

 The first time you run it, it will pull down the Solr image, which may take a few minutes.
 Also, note that you can leave off the `-d` to run Solr in the foreground, if you want to see what Solr logs as it runs.

-If you've launched `docker-solr` using `-d`, you can stop it like this:
+If you've launched `docker-solr` using `-d`, you can stop it like this, assuming you're still in the `tests/integration` directory:

 ```bash
 $ ./docker-compose.sh down
 ```

-If it's running in the foreground, you can stop it with ctrl+c.
+If it's running in the foreground, you can stop it with `ctrl+c`.

 ##### Running Integration Tests